 The role of truth-telling in Australian reconciliation: Addressing a colonial legacy

-The project will look at how truth-telling processes contribute to reconciling Indigenous and non-Indigenous Australians and will help address the legacy of Australia’s colonial history.
-We are working in collaboration with Reconciliation Australia which is the largest non-governmental organisation addressing questions of reconciliation in the country.
+The project looked at how truth-telling processes contributes to reconciling Indigenous and non-Indigenous Australians and will help address the legacy of Australia’s colonial history.
+We worked in collaboration with Reconciliation Australia which is the largest non-governmental organisation addressing questions of reconciliation in the country.

 Voice, Treaty, and Truth